psandrey/psandrey.github.io/_graph/sssp_bellman_ford.md

 ## Miscellaneous (the memoization version)

-When the tabulation method is used, the distances to each node are constructed by incrementing the number of the maximum number of edges used, but the when the memorization method is used the distances are arbitrary.
+When the tabulation method is used, the distances to each node are constructed by incrementing the number of the maximum number of edges used, but the when the memoization method is used the distances are arbitrary.
 So, for memoization we need the second dimension for dp table.
 Here is a trivial example, however it is useful to clear any doubt.

 \\
 ![pic_07](/graph/img/sssp_bellman_ford_8.png){:height="250pt" style="float: left"}